Notice of Privacy Practices

 We may deny a participant’s request for an amendment if it is not in writing or does not include a reason to support the request.
 In addition, we may deny a participant’s request if a participant asks us to amend information that:

-If we deny a participant’s request, a participant has the right to file a statement of disagreement with us and any future disclosures of the disputed information will include the participant’s statement.
+If we deny a participant’s request, we will notify the participant in writing within 60 days with an explanation as to why the request was denied.
+The participant then has the right to file a statement of disagreement with us and any future disclosures of the disputed information will include the participant’s statement.

 Right to an Accounting of Disclosures